Back to the articles

 Optical measurement technology - how it works in industry

-It is clear that metrology contributes a crucial factor in testing and maintaining quality.
+It is clear that measurement technology plays a decisive role in testing and maintaining quality.

-As technical components become more and more sophisticated in the future, the measurement technology must also meet ever tougher requirements.
+As technical components become more and more sophisticated in the future, the measurement technology must also meet increasingly stringent requirements.

-Meanwhile, it is also possible to combine individual measurement techniques such as tactile measurements with optical methods to balance the advantages and disadvantages of each technique.
+It is now also possible to combine individual measurement techniques such as tactile measurements with optical methods in order to balance out the advantages and disadvantages of the respective techniques.

 Real-time support for measurement technology: